Trevorjoel/cra-express-mysql/README.md

 # cra-express-mysql

 This project is an experimentation with full stack configuration of :
-NODE, EXPRESS, MYSQL, CREATE REACT APP and development packages.
+NODE, EXPRESS, MYSQL, CREATE REACT APP and other development packages.
+The purpose is to learn and create a full-stack for further projects.
+You're encourages to critique my work and offer suggestions.

 ## Available Scripts